Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Conclusion

 \section{Conclusion}

-Confidence intervals are needed to characterize the uncertainty on the performance of image-segmentation tools.
-We have shown that simple parametric estimates can serve as a reasonable reference to guide researchers on the test set size needed for a target precision.
+Confidence intervals are needed to characterize the uncertainty on the performance of image segmentation tools.
+In the context of 3D brain MRI segmentation, we have shown that simple parametric estimates can serve as a reasonable reference to guide researchers on the test set size needed for a target precision.
 Importantly, results show that the test set size needed to achieve a given precision is lower for segmentation than for classification tasks.
-Confidence intervals can be computed easily; we hope that they will be used more in image-segmentation studies.
+Confidence intervals can be computed easily; we hope that they will be used more in image segmentation studies.